Welcome to the

 Katherine

-I. Crock, 69, passed away peacefully on February 21, 2025, at her home surrounded
+I. Crock, 69, passed away peacefully on February 21, 2025, at her home

-knew.
+everyone she knew.

-cherished forever.
+will be cherished forever.
 Kathy is also survived by her loving children: Ray Smithberger (Vesi Bikova and son Albert), Ranae

 Hamilton (Whitney), Stephanie Crock, Jeannette Feldner